 Pupils may be given transport to enable them to attend the nearest all-Irish post-primary school or a post-primary school for their particular ethos if they live at least 4.8 kilometres or more from that school.

 Children who are not eligible for school transport may be allowed to use it on a concessionary basis and pay the full charge – there is no waiver for pupils with medical cards.
-If eligible, a fee will not apply for the school year 2022-2023.

 Detailed conditions are published in the Post-Primary School Transport Scheme (pdf).